 Using over-the-counter eyedrops, called artificial tears, to help lubricate your eyes

 Taking a prescription medication such as cyclospirine

 Making simple lifestyle changes, such as drinking more water or avoiding the direct flow of an air conditioner

 Wearing plugs in your tear ducts to prevent your tears from draining away too quickly

 Often, simple changes you make at home can help to alleviate the worst symptoms of dry eye.
 You might invest in a home humidifier, for instance.
 You might also try getting more sleep at night, especially if you’re sleep-deprived.
 Wearing sunglasses outdoors may help, too, especially on dry, windy days.
 And taking frequent breaks from staring at your computer screen is another good idea.

 In extreme cases, your eye professional may recommend surgery to correct dry eye.
 However, this treatment is rare.

-For relief from dry eye in the Red Bank area, call Bright Eyes Optometry today.
+For relief from dry eye, call Bright Eyes Optometry today.
 Our experienced and friendly team is happy to schedule a time that works well for you.
 And our clinicians will sit down with you to discuss your best course of treatment for dry eye and other eye-related conditions.